AbdennourHsn/AutoCarApi/README.md

 ## Structure of the .NET Web API
 The structuring of a project is essential for organizing files in a logical, clear, and consistent manner.
 This approach allows the application to evolve smoothly, even with the gradual addition of numerous files, thus avoiding disorder and the ordeal of finding a specific piece of code.
 The structure of the web API is as follows:

+- **Assets:** This folder contains various types of resources, such as images and files.

+- **Controllers:** This folder contains controller classes that handle HTTP requests and associated actions.

+- **DTOs (Data Transfer Objects):** Used to store classes that serve to transfer data between different layers of your application.

+- **Entities:** This folder contains classes representing the main entities of the application.

+- **Interfaces:** This folder contains interfaces describing the contracts of application classes.

+- **Services:** This folder contains classes that implement the business logic of the application.